- Office: 250 Barrows

 - Office Hours: By appointment

-Modernism in Hebrew, Yiddish and English poetry, intertextuality, translation studies, literary historiography, stylistics and ideology, gender studies, political poetry, marginality and minor literatures, literature & linguistics, negotiating theory and close reading, theory of metaphor.
+Areas of specialization: Modernism in Hebrew, Yiddish and English poetry, intertextuality, translation studies, theory of metaphor, literary historiography, stylistics and ideology, gender studies, political poetry, marginality and minor literatures, literature & linguistics, negotiating theory and close reading.